Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 2. They stop oil from entering the combustion chamber through the cylinder head.

-Valve seals are like any other ordinary rubber seal, but they’re rather minuscule – about the size of your fingertip.
+Valve seals are like any other ordinary rubber seal, but they’re rather small – about the size of your fingertip.

 What Are Piston Rings?